twillis209/zinb_analysis/svenssonApproach/notes.md

 * got good fits to Zheng (droplet, used by Svensson) and Zeisel; Zeisel was done with STRT-Seq with UMIs
 * poor fit to Allen, Fletcher, Kolodziejczyk

+## Allen

 ## Kolodziejczyk

 Fits were very poor when performed without filtering.
 Need to apply some kind of filter, should look at what was used in the original paper.
+Having now read it, it seems the data supplied on the Espresso website were already filtered.

+ZI fits are good, with a bit of excessive zero prediction for means in the middle of the range.
+Notable that performance does not seem to differ between batches and media (i.e. aggregations of batches).
+What if we just aggregated all media, too?